City Guides

 It might not be exciting but a quality pair of socks will make a world of difference when you’re traveling.
 I’m a huge fan of socks made from fine Merino wool.

-Lightweight merino wool socks are great in the summer because they’ll actually keep your feet cool and dry.
+Lightweight Merino wool socks are great in the summer because they’ll actually keep your feet cool and dry.
 Heavier-weight socks are good for traveling in the winter because they’ll keep your feet warm and dry.

 Quality socks are expensive but they’ll last for a long time if you take care of them.
 Synthetic/wool blends also work well.